Manoj632004/Banana_plant_decease_detection/README.md

   - MobileNetV2
   - LeNet

-setting up flask web app:
+setting up the web app:
 - Create virtual environment
 - Use 'pip install -r requirements.txt' to install required libraries
 - import python files
+- run
 - create static folder in your virtual environment for the used uploaded image to store
 - Use 'python app.py' to run the web app